 The White House is a massive mansion, and each room in it has a different purpose and a unique history.
 This list will tell you all about what are the most interesting rooms in the White House, and what happens in them.
 You've probably already heard of many of these, or even seen them in movies or on television, but many of them will be unfamiliar - the lesser known White House rooms with stories waiting to be told.This kind of White House history will give you some insight into how the role and demands of the president and the rest of the executive branch have changed over the years.
 The rooms of the White House have been created or altered throughout history to suit the needs of each new president.
 Take a dive in and explore the presidential palace.

-The Situation Room
+The Treaty Room

-What goes down in here: Meetings of the president and his cabinet members.
+What goes down in here: Sleeping.

 Notable events: The queens of the Netherlands, Greece, Norway, Nepal, and the United Kingdom have all slept here; Winston Churchill also stayed here when he visited Presidents Roosevelt and Truman before and after World War II.This room used to be called the Rose Room, but its name was changed to reflect the fact that so many queens had stayed in it.

 What goes down in here: Receptions, receiving lines, occasionally small dinners.

 Notable events: Grover Cleveland's wedding, the only presidential wedding ever to take place in the White House.